videojs/video.js/docs/guides/options.md

 ### `techOrder`

-> Type: `Array`, Default: `['html5', 'flash']`
+> Type: `Array`, Default: `['html5']`

 Defines the order in which Video.js techs are preferred.
-By default, this means that the `Html5` tech is preferred, but Video.js will fall back to `Flash` if no `Html5`-compatible source can be found.
+By default, this means that the `Html5` tech is preferred.
+Other regisetered techs will be added after this tech in the order in which they are registered.

 ### `vtt.js`